 The "Group Policy Handbook" details all the relevant terms and conditions of employees' duties and rights as well as working hours and overtime regulations.
 Overtime arrangements must be agreed to with respect to the employees voluntarily in the "Employment Contract".
+No employee is made to work against his/her will or work as a forced labor, or is subject to corporal punishment or coercion of any type related to work.
+The Group has zero tolerance to employment of child labor and forced labor by the suppliers.
 Any indication of forced labour will be stopped and investigated.
 The Group will take corrective action to address the issue at the highest level, also review and amend its policies and procedures regularly.